Katalyst99/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * [Authors](#authors)

 ## Description
 In this project, one implements various aspects of object-oriented programming in Python.
 The project involves creating a base class called `Base`, along with two other subclasses `Rectangle` and `Square`.
-These classes represent shapes, methods are implemented to calculate area, display shapes, serialize and deserialize objects, and deal with different features of inheritance.
-Tests were created as well.
+These classes represent shapes and methods are implemented to calculate area, display shapes, serialize and deserialize objects, and deal with different features of inheritance.
+Tests were created implementing unittesting.

 ## Learning Objectives
 * Understand the principles of Object-Oriented Programming (OOP) in Python